 Remove the fill cover assembly (29) and fill the pump casing with clean liquid.
-Install the fill cover gasket and cover.
-Install the clamp bar (30) and secure it with the capscrew (31).
-Refer to OPERA-TION, Section C, before putting the pump back into service.
+Reinstall the fill cover, install the clamp bar (30) and secure it with the capscrew (31).
+Refer to OPERATION, Section C, before putting the pump back into service.